 Like a regular stem, this connects the handlebars securely to the fork of your bike.

 Combined with the pop-off pedals below, and also the non-floppy Flatbike seat bag to hold those pedals, this makes a perfect kit for flattening your bike so it can fit against a wall, in a hallway behind a door…anyplace you’ve got 6 inches to spare.

 The result is what we call ‘the house-trained bike’.
 It’s your same bike, just better!

-Today, the THINstem is available only for handlebars 1 inch in diameter (useful for the CHANGE 702 folding commuter bike and road bikes).
-But we are closely monitoring the development and testing of the follow-on stem for larger handlebars (like the CHANGE 609 folding street MTB, CHANGE 611 rugged folding hybrid bike, and CHANGE 612 folding mountain bike).
+The THINstem is available for handlebars 1-inch in diameter (useful for the CHANGE 702 folding commuter bike and road bikes) and 1.25-inch in diameter for larger handlebars (like the CHANGE 809 folding street MTB, CHANGE 811 rugged folding hybrid bike, and CHANGE 812 folding mountain bike).